Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-03J8nqdJCtY.md

 ### Transcript

-> them underneath the things yeah someone's saying that this is modded because the foundations are like glitching into the power plants i'm pretty sure there is a way to do that in vanilla uh with a bit of how how you build stuff there are a few tricks with clipping specifically especially with pipes and stuff like the way you they order you build stuff
+> them underneath the things yeah someone's saying that this is modded because the foundations are like glitching into the power plants i'm pretty sure there is a way to do that in vanilla, with a bit of how how you build stuff there are a few tricks with clipping specifically especially with pipes and stuff like the way you they order you build stuff